Bix Frankonis is seeking some mediocre work.

 I once worked at Powell's northwest warehouse.
 Mornings were spent unpacking boxes of books sent in to their online book buying program.
 Afternoons were spent pulling online orders.
 No surprises.
 No deviations in tasks.
 Nothing to consider or prioritize.
 Nearly everyone with these duties came in, slipped in their earbuds, put their heads down, did the work, and then went home.

 It remains the nearest thing to my Platonic ideal of employment, and the workplace most reflective of what I need to overcome the particular challenges I've had to maintaining consistent, long-term employment.
+Before you ask: no, the job no longer exists in this form.

 Oddly, I am good in a larger crisis but sometimes need to walk away for a minute to catch my breath when encountering smaller glitches or problems.